KevCav91/Python210-Winter19/DanielRodriguez-A02/ReadMe.txt

-This is teh folder I will use for Assignment 2.
+This is the folder I will use for Assignment 2.